 It’s more than 180 years since land that is now the state of Iowa was opened for settlers.
 The America of the 21st century is far different from the nation presided over by President Andrew Jackson in 1833.
 There is, however, one constant feature for Iowans – agriculture is at the very heart of economic life in the Hawkeye State.

 To be eligible for this recognition a farm must constitute at least 40 acres and have been owned continuously by members of the same family for 100 years or more.
-The present owner must be related to the person who owned the land a century ago.
+The present owner must be related to the person who owned the land a century or 150 years ago.

 Each year at the Iowa State Fair, which is itself a celebration of Iowa agriculture, there is a ceremony honoring that year’s additions to the Century Farm honor roll.

-That’s a sentiment Farm News heartily endorses.
-Enjoy the special Century Farms section in this issue.
+That is a sentiment Farm News heartily endorses.
+Enjoy the special Century Farm section in this issue.